 Check out former iLab Assistant and CAVE alumna Jade Yee as she talks about the CAVE and Hack RU at Devpost Commit.

 The CAVE has ten iLab computers, couches, chairs, a ten person bungee conference room table, large amounts of whiteboard space and a 60" LCD HDTV for gaming and presentations.
-There's also a PS3 for gaming, two rolling whiteboards, a projector for presentations and an eighty-eight inch SMART board.
+There's also consoles for gaming, four rolling whiteboards, a projector for presentations and an eighty-eight inch SMART board.
 It's one part collaborative computer lab, one part CS student lounge and one part recitation/presentation space.
-The CAVE acts as the unofficial home of USACS, RUSLUG and WCS.
+The CAVE acts as the unofficial home of USACS and WCS.

 The CAVE now encompasses Hill 252 and Hill 250.
-The main iLab hall now consists of the Hack-R-space, two rooms of the CAVE and the command center in 248.
+The main iLab hall now consists of the Hack-R-space, two rooms of the CAVE, the command center in 248 and the quiet downstairs lab in 120.
 The CAVE is a staffed facility and is available to the students from 1pm to 11pm Monday thru Thursday as well as Sundays from 3-11.
-We hold recitations on Wednesdays in the AM and Friday features Code Red from 1 to 6 and Hacker Hour at 6pm.
+We hold recitations on Tuesday, Wednesdays and Fridays in the AM.
+Friday features Code Red from 1 to 6 and Hacker Hour at 6pm.
 If you have any questions about the CAVE please drop Lars (see below for email) a line.

 Also remember our other programs and spaces..

-Hack RU is April 16th and 17th in the Rutgers Athletic Center!
+Hack RU is October 22nd and 23rd in the College Avenue Student Center!
 Last spring the event had well over 900 participants!
 Find a way to stop in see the monster that the students have created.

 Hill 120 and